costajob/app-servers/README.md

 ```

 ##### Considerations
-Elixir performance are pretty solid but not stellar.
-To be fair the BEAM VM (on which Elixir and Erlang runs) is not famous to be fast, but to grant reliability and resilience over a distributed system.
+Elixir performance are not stellar.
+To be fair the BEAM VM is not famous to be fast, but to grant reliability and resilience over a distributed system.
-VM memory consumption is good, thanks to the fact that only one process is created.
+Memory consumption is good, thanks to the fact that only one process is created.

 ##### Concurrency and parallelism
 Elixir VM distributes the workloads on all of the available cores, thus supporting parallelism quite nicely.